joshbrostoff/joshbrostoff.github.io/_posts/2018-07-31-custom_apps.md

 Now let’s explore another situation.
 Your recruiting team needs a full circle recruiting application which has an integration with Microsoft Outlook, can schedule interviews and has an API integration with Workday.

-It’s going to take your developer 400 hours at a rate of $50 per hour plus 30 hours of support per week for the first 3 months.
-You then determine you can buy an external tool with much better features for $2,500 per month.
+It’s going to take your developer 400 hours at a rate of $50 per hour, 30 hours of support per week for the first 3 months and 20 hours of enhancements per month.
+You then determine you can buy an external tool with better out of box features for $2,500 per month.

 This is a buy situation.

 **2. Easy to use**
 ServiceNow is going through a transformation of making internal IT tools as easy to use as consumer technologies.

 When building apps on the platform, this is one of the most important things to remember.
-A few quick tips to consider when building a custom app.
+A few quick tips to consider when building a custom app:

 -	Minimize the number of fields on the form.
 If you have 30+ fields on the form, 10 related lists and 8 buttons on the banner, you’re doing something wrong.
 -	Less is more.
 Try and take your IT hat off and think like an end user.
 Even if your application can do everything and more, if it’s not easy to use, does it really matter?